 Your child may be in isolation if he has an infection or disease that he can spread to others.
 Healthcare providers and visitors may need to wear gloves, a face mask, and a gown.
 Everyone should wash their hands before and after visiting your child.

 A pulse oximeter is a device that measures the amount of oxygen in your child's blood.
 A cord with a clip or sticky strip is placed on your child's foot, toe, hand, finger, or earlobe.
 The other end of the cord is hooked to a machine.
 Never turn the pulse oximeter or alarm off.
 An alarm will sound if your child's oxygen level is low or cannot be read.

-An IV is a small tube placed in your child's vein.
-Caregivers use the IV to give your child medicine or liquids.
+is a small tube placed in your child's vein that is used to give medicine or liquids.

-- Oxygen: Your child may need oxygen if his blood oxygen level is lower than it should be.
-Oxygen will help your child breathe easier.
-Your child may get oxygen through small tubes placed in his nostrils, or through a mask.
-He may instead be placed in an oxygen tent.
-Never take off your child's oxygen tubes or mask or remove him from the tent without asking his caregiver first.
+- Your child may need extra oxygen if his blood oxygen level is lower than it should be.
+Your child may get oxygen through a mask placed over his nose and mouth or through small tubes placed in his nostrils.
+Ask your child's healthcare provider before you take off the mask or oxygen tubing.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.